Director of Rugby

 Before coaching Lee enjoyed a playing career with Rotherham Titans and Leeds Carnegie as a centre and wing.

 He still holds the record of fastest try scored in the Premiership during his time with Leeds (8.28 seconds Leeds v Falcons, 21 Mar 08, for trivia buffs!)

 Andy Titterrell enjoyed an impressive playing career with Sale Sharks, Gloucester Rugby, Leeds Carnegie, Edinburgh Rugby and London Welsh.
-The hooker's on-field achievements included winning the Premiership in 2006 with Sale and representing England and the Lions on their 2005 tour of New Zealand.
+The hooker's on-field achievements included winning the Premiership in 2006 with Sale and representing England and the British and Irish Lions on their 2005 tour of New Zealand.